zveinn/profile-website/content/blog/classes.md

 +++

 # Starting point
-The first lesson/meeting will be on Thursday 21st of September 2020!
+The first lesson/meeting will be on Monday 21st of September 2020!

 # Stream/lesson Schedule
  - Monday: 19:00 GMT - Plan the week